-Grey – the Grey gene causes a grey wash over the blue body colour resulting in a grey bird.
-Remember that the Grey gene also changes the cheek patches to blue/grey and the tail feathers to black.
+Grey – the grey gene removes the blue effect resulting in a grey bird.
+Remember that the grey gene also changes the cheek patches to blue/grey and the tail feathers to black.
 Like the grey greens, greys come in light, medium and dark depending on what shade of blue it is covering.

-appear Cobalt.
-My first ever Violet was a Violet Skyblue that I thought
+appear to be a richer than usual cobalt.
+My first ever violet was a violet skyblue that I thought

 inspection I noticed that above her wings in the neck region her colour